notyumin/dotfiles/README.md

 Just clone this repo into your home directory, cd in and run `stow` on what you want to install, for example:

 ```
-stow ./Shell
+stow Shell
 ```

-This symlinks all the files in this repo to your machine
+This symlinks all the files in the "Shell" directory to your machine

 If you see the following error

 ```
-WARNING! stowing ./Shell would cause conflicts:
+WARNING! stowing Shell would cause conflicts:
 ...
 ```

 Instead run
 ```
-stow ./Shell --adopt
+stow Shell --adopt
 ```
 This will move any conflicting files into this repo before symlinking.
 From there, either: